Clean Eating Waffle Cones Recipe

 Being that I’m a clean eater and all, I do my best to make sure that Mini Chef eats clean when he’s with me.
 But like any parent, I love to occasionally give him a treat.
 It’s just so much fun to watch his little face light up.
 His eyes glimmer, he becomes very alert to what I’m doing in the kitchen, and he becomes so curious about what I’m making for him that he can’t help but stick his little fingers into things to give them a try.

 With raw egg, I didn’t want to let him taste the batter on this.
 But boy did he dive in when it was finished!
-He ate an entire, empty waffle cone, and then wanted another with something in it.
+He ate an entire, plain, waffle cone, and then wanted another with something in it.
 I don’t keep ice cream in the house, so I resorted to fruit with a bit of chocolate and nuts over the top.
 I can tell you that the ice cream was not missed.
-In fact, he thought he was getting the most special treat ever and the majority of it was fruit!
+In fact, he thought he was getting the most special treat ever and a good majority of it was fruit!
 So both of us were pretty happy that afternoon.

 You can fill these with almost anything too.
 Another idea would be to fill these with my Caramel Popcorn recipe, Kettle Corn or some Banana Ice Cream in your favorite flavor.
 The possibilities are pretty endless!
 But any way you fill them, they are a wonderful treat for kids of all ages and just about any time of year.